KDE/digikam-doc/README.md

     ├── introduction.rst
     └── quick_start.rst
 ```
+### Sphinx Framework

+The Python based Sphinx documentation generator translates a set of reStructuredText source files into various output formats,
+automatically producing cross-references, indices etc. It just used at run-time with the **make html** command to
+render contents, and reports warnings/errors.

+Documentation writer will never touch the Sphinx configuration.

 ### The ReStructuredText Format

 ReStructuredText is a simple file format for textual data used primarily in the Python programming language